wyuzhang/levelup-sdk-ios/README.md

 ## Generating Codes

-The [LUQRCodeGenerator](http://thelevelup.github.io/levelup-ios-sdk/Classes/LUQRCodeGenerator.html) class is used to generate a `UIImage` containing user's QR code, along with optional information such as a tip percentage.
+The [LUPaymentQRCodeGenerator](http://thelevelup.github.io/levelup-ios-sdk/Classes/LUPaymentQRCodeGenerator.html) class is used to generate a `UIImage` containing user's QR code, along with optional information such as a tip percentage.

+To generate a QR code for an arbitrary `NSString`, use [LUGenericQRCodeGenerator](http://thelevelup.github.io/levelup-ios-sdk/Classes/LUGenericQRCodeGenerator.html).

 ## Scanning Codes